San Sebastian Church (Manila)

-The Minor Basilica and Parish of San Sebastian, (Note: Basilika Menor at Parokya ng San Sebastian; Basílica Menor de San Sebastián) also known as the Shrine of Our Lady of Mount Carmel and commonly known as San Sebastian Church (Note: Simbahan ng San Sebastian) or San Sebastian Basilica, is a minor basilica of the Roman Catholic Church in Manila, Philippines.
+The Minor Basilica and Parish of Saint Sebastian, (Note: Basilika Menor at Parokya ng San Sebastian; Basílica Menor de San Sebastián) also known as the Shrine of Our Lady of Mount Carmel of Saint Sebastian and commonly known as San Sebastian Church (Note: Simbahan ng San Sebastian) or San Sebastian Basilica, is a minor basilica of the Roman Catholic Church in Manila, Philippines.
 It is under the jurisdiction of the Archdiocese of Manila.

-San Sebastian Church's current structure was completed in 1891, and is noted for its architecture.
+San Sebastián Church's current structure was completed in 1891, and is noted for its architecture.
 An example of the Gothic Revival architecture in the Philippines, it is the only steel building church in the Philippines.
 It was designated as a National Historical Landmark in 1973 and as a National Cultural Treasure in 2011.

-San Sebastian Church is under the care of the Order of Augustinian Recollects, who also operate the San Sebastian College-Recoletos adjacent to the basilica.
+San Sebastián Church is under the care of the Order of Augustinian Recollects, who also operate the San Sebastian College-Recoletos adjacent to the basilica.
 It is located at Plaza del Carmen, near the eastern end of Recto Avenue, in Quiapo, Manila.